stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 information.

 From each device instance, when needed the system will obtain _channels_.
-A channel is an abstraction over a trigger or an action, which is represented as an open connection to the device.
+A channel is an abstraction over a trigger (a standing query), a query (instantenous) or an action, which is represented as an open connection to the device.

 A channel produces and handles _events_.
 These are just JS arrays of values that are processed by the ThingTalk rules.
 A trigger channel will produce new events to be handled by the rules, based on the data obtained by the device.
 An action channel will consume an event produced by a rule and turn into in an external action.
+A query channel will consume a partially filled event representing a pattern to match, and will produce a list of events matching that pattern.

 Channels can be opened and closed.
 For triggers, an open channel is one that generates events, and a closed channel does not.